Simple Sheaves for Knot Conormals: Augmentations

 \subsection{Augmentation polynomial}

 In this section we take $k= \bbC$.
 The augmentation polynomial is also a knot invariant.
 We first introduce the \textit{augmentation variety} \cite{Ng5}:

 When the maximal-dimension part of the Zariski closure of $V_K$ is a codimension $1$ subvariety of $(\bbC^*)^2$, this variety is the vanishing set of a reduced polynomial (no repeated factor) $Aug_K(\lambda^{\pm 1},\mu^{\pm1})$, the augmentation polynomial of $K$.
-We can choose $Aug_K(\lambda,\mu)\in \bbZ[\lambda,\mu]$ with coprime coefficients, which is then well defined up to an overall sign.
+We can choose $Aug_K(\lambda,\mu)\in \bbZ[\lambda,\mu]$ with coprime coefficients, which is then well-defined up to an overall sign.

 Recall from (\ref{extension}) that $\cF\in Mod^s_{\Lambda_K}(X)$ can be represented by a short exact sequence: